Head-To-Head Contrast: JBDI Holdings Limited Ordinary Shares (NASDAQ:JBDI) & Greif (NYSE:GEF)

 Insider & Institutional Ownership

 45.7% of Greif shares are held by institutional investors.
 3.1% of Greif shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Summary